thethunderturner/filament/docs/01-introduction/03-help.md

 ## Discord

 We are fortunate to have a growing community of Filament users that help each other out on our [Discord server](https://filamentphp.com/discord).
-Join now, its free!
+Join now, it's free!
 We also have many dedicated channels in different languages.
 Currently, we have channels for the following languages:

 - [#ar](https://discord.com/channels/883083792112300104/961199444789973024) - Arabic 🇸🇦